fnunnari/deeva/VotingPlatform/Docs/SettingUpAnExperiment.md

   - Select the freshly crated individuals file.
   - Select an output directory
   - Click `Convert individuals` to MBLAB/JSON dir.
-  - This will filla directory with JSON files, one for each individual.
+  - This will fill a directory with JSON files, one for each individual.

 ## Create the pictures of the Individuals